facebookexperimental/moq-encoder-player/README.md

 - Opens a WebTransport session against the relay (MOQT version negotiated via ALPN)
 - Announces its track(s): either one `PUBLISH` per track, or a single `PUBLISH_NAMESPACE` per namespace serving tracks lazily on subscribe (`usePublishNamespace`)
 - Receives audio and video chunks from `a_encoder.ts` and `v_encoder.ts` and publishes each as a MoQ object via `track.sendObject(...)`
-- Packages them with LOC or CMAF depending on `packagerFormat` (`"loc"` by default).
+- Packages them with LOC or CMAF depending on `packagerFormat` (the demo sends `"cmaf"`; an unset field falls back to `"loc"`).
 One packager instance is kept per media type for the whole session, because the CMAF one is stateful (`moof` sequence numbers, initialization header)
 - **Object → QUIC wire mapping is configurable per track** (`moqMapping`): `SubgroupPerGroup` opens one unidirectional QUIC stream per group (a video keyframe starts a new group/stream), while `ObjectPerDatagram` sends one datagram per object
 - Send priority uses the MoQ publisher priority carried on each group; audio is published at a higher priority than video (lower numeric value = higher priority)
 - It keeps the per-track send queue below `maxInFlightRequests` and the concurrent open subgroup streams below `maxOpenStreams` (objects / whole groups are dropped once the respective cap is reached).
 Two stats are reported per track: `numQueued` (objects waiting in the send queue) and `numOpenStreams` (open QUIC subgroup streams)